BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Return value**

-Â  - 0 if current time has not been set yet (by calling setGmt or setLocalTime) Â  - local time otherwise
+  - 0 if current time has not been set yet (by calling setGmt or setLocalTime)
+  - local time otherwise

 ## time_t timeToLocalTime (time_t);